 Ilhwan Yum also revealed information about formation of Silk Road using the information found on a journal found on Ulbricht's laptop that FBI agents stole from him.
 The exact journal accounts found on the laptop were published on this Wired link.

-He was arrested on October 1 2013 at the San Francisco public library and sentenced to life imprisonment without possibility of parole on 29 May 2015, after being charged with money laundering, computer hacking, conspiracy to traffic narcotics through his website and procuring murder.
+He was arrested on October 1 2013 at the San Francisco public library and sentenced to life imprisonment without possibility of parole on the 29th of May 2015, after being charged with money laundering, computer hacking, and conspiracy to traffic narcotics through his website, as well as procuring murder.

 He was also accused of paying $730,000 to try to kill six people although this charge was later dropped for lack of enough evidence.